pkic/pkimm/categories/templates/_index.md

 > The weights can be evenly distributed to have each requirement with the same impact.

 > **Note**
-> Maturity level for each catogry is selected based on the assessment result and for the values refer to [Maturity Levels](../../model/pkimm.md#maturity-levels).
+> Maturity level for each category is selected based on the assessment result and for the values refer to [Maturity Levels](../../model/#maturity-levels).

 ## Details